bgrid-berkeley/bGridDatabaseTools/pgForecastIO/README.md

 * ``dbcon``      (PostgreSQL connection) an example of how to generation such a connection is in pgForecastIO_DriverExample.R

 #### Outputs (numeric)
-the location identified, locId, of the location.
+the location identifier, locId, of the location.

 ### ``DBWeatherGetDays``
 #### Objective